romh-acking/fdsbuilderc-sharp/README.md

 Programmed by FCandChill.

 ## Program Parameters
-* inputDiskImage
-    * After this paramter, specify the filepath to the FDS disk image file.
-* outputDiskImage
-    * After this paramter, specify the filepath to the output FDS disk image file.
-	* Use this when using the "merge" or "expand" parameters.
-* extract
-    * This parameter indicates you want to extract files from the FDS images.
-* merge
-    * Specifies you want to create an FDS disk image from the previously extracted FDS files.
-* extractDirectory
-    * Directory where extracted FDS files (each side will have its own dedicated directory) and JSON settings file ("fileInfo.json" ) are.
 * expand
     * This parameter indicates you want to expand the files of your FDS disk image file.
 The program simply adds X number of bytes to the end of your file.
     * After this parameter, include the path to the file with the information to expand your file.
 Here's a sample of one:

 ```